MrDuck128/PlaytimeTracker/README.md

+## Usage

+- Launch **Session Tracker.exe**, then launch your game of choice, tracker should say that it started tracking and list the game.
+After you close the game, tracker will stop by itself depending on the *ClosingScanInterval*.
+It will display the save location directory and the session playtime

+- If the tracker doesn't recognise your game, add the game name into the **gamesExeNames.json** like so: "gameExe.exe": "GameName (can be whatever)"

 ## Config

 **GamesPath** - specify a path where the game session logs will be saved.
 Default saves to the same location as .exe file in *Games* directory (enter without quotation marks)